haskellfoundation/tech-proposals/proposals/PROPOSALS.md

 7. **Rejected:** The HFTP has been rejected with a clear and full explanation.
 8. **Merged:** The HFTP has been accepted and has been merged into the repo.

-When a proposal has moved from one state to another, it will be appropriately labeled using the Github label system.
+When a proposal has movede Haskell Foundation.
+Members are tasked with from one state to another, it will be appropriately labeled using the Github label system.
 The labels will be as they are above.

 ## How do I submit? ##